Forging Arms for Our Nation

 Erected by National Park Service.

 Location.
 42° 6.404′ N, 72° 34.85′ W. Marker is in Springfield, Massachusetts, in Hampden County.
+Marker is about 200 feet SSE of the Armory building, on the Springfield National Historic Site and Springfield Technical Community College campus complex.
 Touch for map.
-Marker is about 200 feet SSE of the Armory building, on the Springfield National Historic Site and Springfield Technical Community College campus complex.
 Marker is at or near this postal address: One Armory Street, Springfield MA 01105, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Innovation Continues at STCC (here, next to this marker); The Military Presence (within shouting distance of this marker); Armory Fence (within shouting distance of this marker); Armory Square (about 300 feet away, measured in a direct line); Main Arsenal (about 400 feet away); From Arsenal to Icon (about 400 feet away); Gen. Henry Knox Trail (about 500 feet away); Master Armorer's House (about 500 feet away).
 Touch for a list and map of all markers in Springfield.